ls1intum/thesis-tracker/docs/DEVELOPMENT.md

     * Username: `admin`
     * Password: `admin`
 3. Click on the drowdown in the top left and go to [Create realm](http://localhost:8081/admin/master/console/#/master/add-realm)
-4. Import the [keycloak-realm-config-example-json](/keycloak-realm-config-example.json) or create a new realm `thesis-track` manually.
+4. Import the [keycloak-realm-config-example-json](/keycloak-realm-config-example.json) or create a new realm `thesis-management` manually.
-5. Select the newly created realm and create your user in [Users](http://localhost:8081/admin/master/console/#/thesis-track/users) (username, email, first name, last name)
+5. Select the newly created realm and create your user in [Users](http://localhost:8081/admin/master/console/#/thesis-management/users) (username, email, first name, last name)
 6. Go to "Credentials" for the new user and set a non temporary password
 7. Go to "Role mapping" and assign the client roles `admin`, `supervisor`, `advisor` to the new user
-   * Select "Filter by clients" and search for "thesis-track-app" to find the roles
+   * Select "Filter by clients" and search for "thesis-management-app" to find the roles

 ## PostgreSQL Database